-Depression and Signs of Suicide in Men
+Identifying Depression in Men

 People mistakenly believe that only women struggle with depression.
 In reality, more than six million men in the U.S. are clinically depressed each year, and often that is accompanied by substance abuse and a secondary mental health condition like anxiety.
 Even so, men are reluctant to admit they need help or treatment for their depression, which only makes the condition and the consequences from it that much worse, including the male propensity to completing a suicide attempt.

 The symptoms of depression include: